Typical due diligence issues

 Pricing and payment

-There are no requirements to carry out a valuation or follow a particular valuation model for determining the purchase price for companies or assets in Hong Kong.
+There are no legal requirements to carry out a valuation or follow a particular valuation model for determining the purchase price for companies or assets in Hong Kong.
 However, particularly where the transaction is made between related parties, it is advisable to ensure that the transaction is conducted on arm's length terms to manage any potential transfer pricing and other legal issues, such as those related to a transfer at an undervalue.
 In practice, commonly used valuation methods include using a debt-free, cash-free basis (representing the enterprise value of the business) and using a locked box structure in secondary buyouts and competitive auction processes (particularly where the sale process is run by a financial sponsor).
 The parties may also agree on an adjustment to the purchase price based on any shortfall or excess of the target's actual working capital against a target working capital.

 Hong Kong applies no controls on the movement of foreign exchange.
 Similarly, there are no restrictions on investment or repatriation of capital or remittance of profits or dividends to or from a Hong Kong company and its shareholders.